skarpushin/summerb/summerb-dbupgrade/README.md

 ```

 ### Step 5: Profit
-Thats it, you're ready to go.
+That's it, you're ready to go.

 ## Alternatives
 In case it is too simple for you, you can try more heavy-weight things